Xen0byte/har-viewer/docs/installation.md

 ## GitHub Releases

-1. Download the latests `har-viewer.zip` from the [GitHub Releases](https://github.com/develerik/har-viewer/releases) page
+1. Download the latest `har-viewer.zip` from the [GitHub Releases](https://github.com/develerik/har-viewer/releases) page
 2. Extract the contents to your webserver

 ## Docker